FAIRE FACE. HISTOIRES DE VIOLENCES CONJUGALES

 A ROOM OF ONE’S OWN

-The series “A Room of one’s own”, produced between 2019 and 2020, focuses on the reconstruction process of victims of domestic violence.
+The series “Une chambre à soi” (A Room of One’s Own), produced between 2019 and 2020, focuses on the process of rebuilding the lives of victims of domestic violence.

-For several weeks, the photographer went to meet young women housed by the association “FIT, Une Femme Un Toit”, in Paris, the only structure in France dedicated to housing and caring for young women aged 18 to 25, victims of sexual, domestic or intra-family violence.
+For several weeks, the photographer met with young women staying at the association “FIT, Une Femme Un Toit” (FIT, One Woman One Roof) in Paris, the only organization in France dedicated to providing shelter and care for young women aged 18 to 25 who are victims of sexual, domestic, or intra-family violence.

-This series tells the story of the residents’ journeys and their efforts to move forward, through their testimonies and the photographic portraits of the rooms they occupy.
+This series recounts the journeys of the residents and their efforts to move forward, through their testimonies and photographic portraits of the rooms they occupy.

-These are portraits that do not show the young women directly, but rather the world they have created for themselves in the hostel.
-The rooms are just like them: touching, sometimes damaged, often full of hope.
+These are subtle portraits that do not directly show the young women, but rather the world they have created for themselves in the shelter.
+The rooms reflect who they are: touching, sometimes damaged, but often full of hope.